emilienmarotta/Computer-Vision_Star-Counter/README.md

-# Computer Vision - Dot Recognition
+# Computer Vision - Star Counter
 A computer vision program for determining the number of celestial bodies in a photograph.

 ## How does the program work ?